jwulf/zeebe-ecommerce-demo/README.md

 * Create a new Zeebe cluster.
 * Create a new client in the console.
 * Put your credentials in the `zeebe-broker-config.ts` file.
-* Run each component with this in front of the command to start it: `PROFILE=CLOUD`, for example: `cd microservices & PROFILE=CLOUD npm run inventory`
+* Run each Node microservice component with this in front of the command to start it: `PROFILE=CLOUD`, for example: `cd microservices & PROFILE=CLOUD npm run inventory`
+* See the README in the `cloud/java/zeebe-get-started-java-client` directory for instructions on starting the Java microservice workers.